-This article focuses on cloud scalability, cloud reliability, and cloud availability.
-Spoiler alert: You will learn that:
+This article focuses on cloud computing scalability, cloud computing reliability, and cloud computing availability.
+You will learn that:

 - You need cloud scalability to meet customer demand.

-- You need cloud reliability to ensure that your products and services work as expected.
+- You need reliability in cloud computing to ensure that your products and services work as expected.

 - You need cloud availability to ensure that customers can access your cloud services whenever they need to and from anywhere in the world.